top of page

 • less patient

-They may not immediately recognise these changes as linked to mental health.
+without immediately recognising these changes as linked to depression.

 Why People Often Don’t Realise They’re Depressed